Optimal Subsampling Methods for Generalized Linear Models

 \(i=1,...,N\), where\(N_0\) and \(N_1\) are the counts of observations with \(Y = 0\) and \(Y = 1\), respectively.
 For other

 families, uniform subsampling probabilities are applied.
-Typically, n.plt
+Typically, n.plt is

-relatively small compared to n.ssp
+relatively small compared to n.ssp.

 References